realm/realm-swift/doc/tutorial/template.md

 See <a href="#">Building a Data Model</a> for more advanced usage examples.

+** Context

+The <code>RLMContext</code> class is responsible for all write transactions:

+@@example add_row @@

+and read transactions:

+@@example bg_read @@

+The context provides a realm on which to perform operations.
+These transactions are run on the current thread.
+As the previous example demonstrates, <code>RLMTable</code>s support fast enumeration.

+See the <code>RLMContext</code> <a href="#">documentation</a> for more details.

 ** RLMRealm

 The <code>RLMRealm</code> class is the main way to interact with a realm.
-It's how tables are created and extracted:
+It's how tables are created and extracted.
+When creating a read-only realm on the main thread, the context becomes optional and transactions are then performed implicitly at run loop intervals.
+This greatly simplifies usage when reading to display information in the UI, for example.

 @@example setup_realm @@

-Realms are read-only and can only be created on the main thread, unless created through a transaction manager.

 See the <code>RLMRealm</code> <a href="#">documentation</a> for more details.

-** Transaction Manager

-The <code>RLMTransactionManager</code> class is responsible for all write transactions:

-@@example add_row @@

-as well as all read transactions performed outside the main thread:

-@@example bg_read @@

-These transactions are run on the current thread.
-As the previous example demonstrates, <code>RLMTable</code>s support fast enumeration.

-See the <code>RLMTransactionManager</code> <a href="#">documentation</a> for more details.

 ** Listening to Changes